rudiantoni/learn-spring-batch/course_01/unit_05/README.md

     - Reading multi data source files with path provided via job parameters.
 - [JdbcCursorReaderJob](content/JdbcCursorReaderJob)
     - Reading data from a database with a cursor based JDBC reader.
-    - No domain class remapping to the result set.
+    - No result set remapping to the domain class.
 - [JdbcPagingReaderJob](content/JdbcPagingReaderJob)
     - Reading data from a database with a paging based JDBC reader.
-    - No domain class remapping to the result set.
+    - No result set remapping to the domain class.
+- [SkipExceptionJob] (content/SkipExceptionJob)
+    - Reading data from a database with a paging based JDBC reader.
+    - Result set remapped to the domain class.
+    - Usage of skip failure tolerance

 </details>